isaacfallon/2-Challenge-Professional-Portfolio/README.md

 According to the Wikipedia licencing listed:

-This file is made available under the [Creative Commons](https://en.wikipedia.org/wiki/en:Creative_Commons) [CC0 1.0 Universal Public Domain Dedication.](https://creativecommons.org/publicdomain/zero/1.0/deed.en)
+*"This file is made available under the [Creative Commons](https://en.wikipedia.org/wiki/en:Creative_Commons) [CC0 1.0 Universal Public Domain Dedication.](https://creativecommons.org/publicdomain/zero/1.0/deed.en)*
-The person who associated a work with this deed has dedicated the work to the public domain by waiving all of their rights to the work worldwide under copyright law, including all related and neighbouring rights, to the extent allowed by law.
-You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
+*The person who associated a work with this deed has dedicated the work to the public domain by waiving all of their rights to the work worldwide under copyright law, including all related and neighbouring rights, to the extent allowed by law.
+You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission."*

 ## License